John H. Sununu: Other activities

 Sununu co-hosted CNN's nightly Crossfire from March 1992 until February 1998.

 From 1963 until 1983, he was President of JHS Engineering Company and Thermal Research Inc. In addition, he helped establish and worked as chief engineer for Astro Dynamics Inc. from 1960 until 1965.

-In 2012, Sununu as a national co-chair for the Mitt Romney presidential campaign made controversial comments directed towards then President Barack Obama calling Obama "un-American."
+In 2012, Sununu as a national co-chair for the Mitt Romney presidential campaign made controversial comments directed towards then President Barack Obama calling Obama "un-American".
 After receiving backlash for the comment, Sununu apologized soon afterwards.
 A few months later, Sununu again caused controversy for the Romney campaign when he said that the reason he believed former Secretary of State, Colin Powell (a Republican) endorsed President Obama over Romney was because both Powell and Obama are the same race.
 After the election, Sununu blamed Romney's loss to Obama on Obama's supporters being "dependent" on government programs.

-Sununu is President of JHS Associates, Ltd. and is a partner in Trinity International Partners, a private financial firm.
+Sununu is president of JHS Associates, Ltd. and a partner in Trinity International Partners, a private financial firm.
 He is also a member of Honorary Council of Advisors for U.S.-Azerbaijan Chamber of Commerce (USACC).